 David Carliner (1918-2007)

 The Award consists of:

-- Transportation and lodging, in full, to the ACS National Convention in Washington to accept the Award in person
+- A cash prize of $10,000 to one recipient each year plus transportation and lodging, in full, to the ACS National Convention in Washington, DC to accept the Award in person

-To be considered for the 2014 Award, applicants must:
+To be considered for the 2016 Award, nominees must:

 - Have demonstrated a passionate commitment to public interest law throughout their career and be employed at a nonprofit organization, government entity, or law firm whose mission supports and furthers the causes for which David Carliner stood; and